mawugau/FileParser/README.md

 # File Paser
 ----------------------------
-This code is used to practice the file parsing.
+This code is used to practice the file parsing example.